Information and tips on Hatha Yoga

 Who has practiced this form of Yoga over a longer period of time, can tell with conviction about the positive effects on body and mind?

-Undeniably the muscles, especially the spinal apparatus, will be strengthened by the physical exercises.
+Undeniably the muscles, especially the spinal apparatus, will get stronger by the physical exercises.
 Also, the flexibility of the muscles, tendons, and ligaments increased significantly.

-The burnout syndrome has started in the Western world and has not yet reached its peak.
-In times of collapsing health systems, science seems final to be interested in the effect of stress reduction through regular yoga.
+Burnout syndrome has started in the Western world and has not yet reached its peak.
+In times of collapsing health systems, science seems final to find interest in the effect of stress reduction through regular yoga.

 “Hatha Yoga is the science of using the body to prepare oneself for the ultimate possibility.” – Sadhguru